-To celebrate International Women’s Day 2018, Asia Pacific Screens presents four short documentaries made by and focused upon women from Southeast Asia.
+To celebrate International Women’s Day 2018, Asia Pacific Screens presents a series of short documentaries made by or focused upon women from Southeast Asia.

 Women of the Forest: The Hidden Burden of Climate Change